3 August, 2015

 Use a fence in your garden

 For your actual garden, it’s important to fence it off entirely, as many plants are poisonous for dogs (and meant for human enjoyment, of course).
 You can choose from a variety of decorative options, such as a traditional lattice fence or plain old chicken wire.
 Regardless of which one you opt for, make sure it’s not too short or easy to knock over.
+You should also remove any barbed wire using a micro wire cutter to ensure your pets don’t get caught or cut.
+Be careful whilst removing it and always wear gloves, then dispose of it safely to ensure wildlife doesn’t become entangled in it.

 Be careful with your fertilizer, bug repellents and pest poisons